 You’ll never miss another deadline when you automatically track contracts and entitlements.
 Successfully manage service level and preventative maintenance agreements, effortlessly maintain customer contracts by automatically scheduling planned maintenance visits, work orders, and invoices.

 Empower employees to work more efficiently and maximize billable hours for every technician on staff without worrying if tasks are being overlooked or disregarded.

 Access to comprehensive reporting and analytics data allows you to leverage key performance indicators unique to your business and identify new opportunities and challenges before they become problems.
 Custom reporting provides the ultimate flexibility to see exactly the data you need for your business.

 Data is the new cornerstone of how successful businesses operate, driving growth.
 With automated solutions delivering intelligent end-to-end service management, companies can access real-time data and apply it to current and future decision-making.

-If you’re wondering how quickly your business will benefit from a field service management solution, schedule a demonstration or try BlueFolder for free and enjoy full access to all features for 15 days.
+If you’re wondering how quickly your business will benefit from a field service management solution, schedule a demo today and see how easy it is to use.